Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 When teaching the stand on a platform, the dog is less likely to step forward because it’s elevated a few inches off the ground.
 As a result, the dog is more inclined to stop in place rather than jump off (unless you keep moving the treat forward).

 You and your dog should be well on your way to being pros.
-You now have a good foundation of skills, including marker training, looking at me, leaving it, sit, down, and now standing.
+You now have a good foundation of skills, including marker training, looking at me, leaving it, sitting, down, and now standing.
 That’s impressive, and both you and your dog deserve congratulations and a pat on the back.

 If you need a refresher on teaching the “sit” and “down” skills, then you might want to take a few minutes to review these two training articles: Golden Retriever Training: Teaching The “Sit” Skill and Golden Retriever Training: Teaching the “Down” Skill.